pymc-devs/pymc/pymc3/examples/mlda/README.md

  help(pm.MLDA)` to see the docstring of the class.
-    - After inference, the code in `example.py` also samples from the same posterior using a standard Metropolis algorithm for comparison purposes and prints out some summary information and plots.
+    - After inference, the code in `example.py` also samples from the same posterior using a standard Metropolis algorithm for comparison purposes and prints out some summary information (e.g. ESS) and plots.
- - **Validate the output**: The last section does a very basic validation of the output by finding the sample mean for each theta dimension and using it to solve the model PDE and print out a visualisation of the solution.
+    The true parameters are printed to allow the user to see if the sampler converged to the correct area.